Spin and electronic excitations in $4f$ atomic chains on Au(111) substrates: Introduction

 To explore such realistic systems, we utilize a combination of theoretical methods.
 Density functional theory (DFT), an indispensable tool to study the electronic structure of materials, provides us with the characteristic interactions between rare earth atoms such as Eu, deposited on a Au(111) surface.
 DFT finds a sizable charge and magnetic moment on each atom, compatible with spin-$\frac{7}{2}$, and allows us to extract nearest and next-nearest neighbor exchange energies in a Heisenberg model.
 Once these parameters are established, we explore a more experimentally realistic structure of an open-ended linear array of Eu atoms on the gold substrate.
-The low energy magnetic excitation spectrum is obtained by exact diagonalization, which allows us to analyze the STM spectroscopy for site-specific spin-excitations and their dependence on applied magnetic fields, as well as spatial correlations of the magnetic moments in the chain.
-The high symmetry of such a system results in highly degenerate manifolds with interesting magnetic field dependence.
-As strong fields cause increasing polarization of an otherwise singlet ground state, the field-induced transitions are accompanied by characteristic changes in the differential conductance curves.
+The low-energy magnetic excitation spectrum is obtained by exact diagonalization, which allows us to analyze the STM spectroscopy for site-specific spin-excitations and their dependence on applied magnetic fields, as well as spatial correlations of the magnetic moments in the chain.
+The high symmetry of such a system results in low-energy manifolds with interesting magnetic field dependence.
+As strong fields cause increasing polarization of an otherwise singlet ferromagnetic ground state, the field-induced transitions are accompanied by characteristic changes in the differential conductance curves.
 Such behavior can be easily identified in experiments, providing a direct approach to the energetics of the system and benchmarking of system parameters.
 We also study the role of a possible non-colinear exchange interaction between magnetic moments, and how they would affect the differential conductance curves.
-As the different interactions compete with one another in defining the excitation spectrum, they leave signatures that would hopefully assist in the full characterization of the overall Hamiltonian of the system.
+As the different interactions compete with one another in defining the excitation spectrum, they leave signatures that should assist in the full characterization of the overall low-energy dynamics of this rich spin system.